Promoting Further Mathematics

 The following are some successful strategies used by schools/colleges to generate interest and enthusiasm, and boost recruitment for Further Mathematics.

-Your local FMSP Area Coordinator organises enrichment events for students designed to promote the study of Mathematics and Further Mathematics post-GCSE.
-If your school is registered with the FMSP then you will receive information about these events.
+Your local FMSPW Area Coordinator organises enrichment events for students designed to promote the study of Mathematics and Further Mathematics post-GCSE.
+If your school is registered with the FMSPW then you will receive information about these events.
 It may also be possible to arrange for someone to come to your school/college to speak to your students.
-Please contact your local FMSP Area Coordinator if you would like to discuss this.
+Please contact your local FMSPW Area Coordinator if you would like to discuss this.

 Why Offer Further Mathematics?